A Real Life Story - The Heritage that made modern Medway

 Naval & Shipbuilding

-As mentioned the importance of the River as a safe haven.
-Henry VIII founded a Tudor Dockyard at Chatham to build up his fleet to defend his country and establish a Royal fleet.
-With the Spanish Armada and the two Dutch wars the dockyard become the most important shipbuilding location in Britain.
+Henry VIII founded a Tudor Dockyard at Chatham to build a fleet to defend his country and establish a Royal Fleet.
+Following the Spanish Armada and the two Dutch wars the dockyard became the most important shipbuilding location in Britain.

 The British shipbuilding thrived at the dockyard right up until the cold war period when Medway was renowned for building nuclear submarines.

-During the Victorian era, paddle-steamers offered leisure trips on the rivers and around the South-East coast.
-The Medway Queen paddle-steamer was even used during the Dunkirk evacuations during the Second World War.
+During the Victorian era, paddle-steamers offered leisure trips on the rivers and around the South-East Coast.
+The Medway Queen paddle-steamer was used for the Dunkirk evacuations during the Second World War.

 Battle & Sieges

-The need to defend the dockyard lead to an increased presence of the military and along with that came defensive buildings such as Fort Amherst, Upnor Castle and many other forts that can still be viewed from the river today.
+The need to defend the dockyard led to an increased presence of the military and with that came defensive buildings such as Fort Amherst, Upnor Castle and many other forts that can still be viewed from the river today.

-Due to the strategic location Rochester Castle was built next to the crossing of the river in 1087.
+Due to the strategic location, Rochester Castle was built next to the crossing of the river in 1087.
 Its position was later strengthened by the addition of a keep.
-Rochester Castle has been besieged on three occasions with the most famous being in 1215 by King John, who undermined the one of the Towers and using the fat of forty pigs burnt it to the ground.
+Rochester Castle has been besieged on three occasions with the most famous being in 1215 by King John, who undermined one of the towers and using the fat of forty pigs burnt it to the ground.

-In 1859, after the Crimean War Florence Nightingale set up the first Army Medical College at Fort Pitt in Chatham.
+After the Crimean in 1859, Florence Nightingale set up the first Army Medical College at Fort Pitt in Chatham.
 By this period Medway was well defended against enemy invasion with a string of Napoleonic Forts, ditches and defences.